 Add More Depth to Your Degree

-Concentrations provide an opportunity for students to further develop their ability to analyze, communicate, incorporate theory into practice and develop the critical decision-making skills necessary to succeed in a global economy.
+The MBA Concentrations provide an opportunity for students to further develop their ability to analyze, communicate, incorporate theory into practice and develop the critical decision-making skills necessary to succeed in a global economy.

 Put Your Electives to Work

 21UT Dallas MBA students can choose to concentrate in one or two of the following disciplines or functional areas (see below).
-Concentrations are a selected cluster of electives of 12 semester credit hours demonstrating a focused course of specialized study.
+Our MBA Concentrations are a selected cluster of electives of 12 semester credit hours demonstrating a focused course of specialized study.

 Each candidate must also complete an additional 21 semester credit hours of elective graduate coursework.
 Students may develop a concentration within the 21 semester credit hours of electives, but they are not required to do so.
 Students cannot include more than 12 semester credit hours of electives in any single functional area (demarcated by the area prefix) beyond the required core courses.